bmlewandowski/anything_llm_conversation/README.md

 2. Click the **three dots menu** on the integration card
 3. Select **Reconfigure**
 4. Update any of the following:
-  - Primary API Key
-  - Primary Base URL
-  - Primary Workspace Slug
-  - Failover API Key
+  - API Key
-  - Failover Base URL
+  - Base URL
-  - Failover Workspace Slug
+  - Workspace Slug
+  - Health Check and Timeout settings

 The integration will validate the connection and reload automatically after saving changes.